- Aktuell sida:

 - Reduced ability to feel joy or engagement in everyday life.

-3. Negative changes in thought patterns and emotions
+3. Negative changes in thought patterns and emotions.

 - Feelings of guilt or shame linked to the trauma.